 Step 4: Type the below-mentioned command, and keep pressing enter:

-Regarding Qiling Partition, it cannot only modify cluster size without costing consumers anything, but it can also repartition hard drives and convert FAT32 to NTFS and NTFS to FAT32 without formatting or losing data, among other disc partitioning-related tasks.
+Qiling Partition can modify cluster size without extra cost, repartition hard drives, convert FAT32 to NTFS, and NTFS to FAT32 without formatting or losing data, among other disc partitioning-related tasks.

 The FAQs about NTFS Allocation Unit Size are given below to comprehend the topic better.
 If you have further problems, continue to read.